Admissions - Graduate Programs

 • Resume or Curriculum Vitae (CV)

-• Recommendation Letters: With your application, you should submit the names and titles, and contact information of people willing to submit a reference for you.
+• Recommendation Letters: With your application, you should submit the names and titles and contact information of people willing to submit a reference for you.

-• Application Fee: A non-refundable $58 fee is required.
+• Application Fee: A non-refundable $50 fee is required.

 • Design Portfolio (M.Arch Only): Portfolios are required for applicants to all three M.Arch program tracks.
 Portfolios should include work that demonstrates your proficiency in architecture and/or other visual media; they should reflect the full range of your creative, research, and technical skills.
-The portfolio should be submitted as an electronic PDF file.
-Additional guidance is provided in the Portfolio Recommendations section below.

 • Proof of English Proficiency (for non-native English speakers): Please review Wentworth's English proficiency requirements.
 International applicants will also be required to submit proof of financial support.